confluentinc/ksqldb-recipes/docs/security/SSH-attack/index.md

 ---
 seo:
   title: Detect and Analyze SSH Attacks
-  description: This recipe processes Syslog data to detect bad logins and streams out those pairs of usernames and IP addresses.
+  description: This ksqlDB recipe processes Syslog data to detect bad logins and streams out those pairs of usernames and IP addresses.
 ---

-# Detect and Analyze SSH Attacks
+# Detect and analyze SSH attacks

-There are lots of ways SSH can be abused but one of the most straightforward ways to detect a problem is to monitor for rejected logins.
+There are lots of ways that SSH can be abused, but one of the most straightforward ways to detect a problem is to monitor for rejected logins.
 This recipe processes Syslog data to detect bad logins and streams out those pairs of usernames and IP addresses.
 With ksqlDB, you can filter and react to events in real time rather than performing historical analysis of Syslog data from cold storage.

 ![SSH-attack](../../img/ssh-attack.png)

-## Step-by-Step
+## Step by Step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"

 ### Read the data in

-This recipe is a great demonstration on how to run a self-managed connector, to push syslog data into Confluent Cloud into a Kafka topic called `syslog`.
+This recipe is a great demonstration on how to run a self-managed connector and push syslog data into Confluent Cloud into a Kafka topic called `syslog`.

-Create a file called `Dockerfile` to bundle a connect worker with `kafka-connect-syslog`:
+Create a file called `Dockerfile` to bundle a Kafka Connect worker with `kafka-connect-syslog`:

 ```text
 --8<-- "docs/security/SSH-attack/Dockerfile"
 ```

-Build the custom Docker image with the command:
+Build the custom Docker image with this command:

 ```
 docker build \